Fernanda Araya

-Fernanda Ignacia Araya Toloza (born 12 October 1994) is a Chilean footballer who plays as a left winger for American college OVU Fighting Scots and the Chile women's national team.
+Fernanda Ignacia Araya Toloza (born 12 October 1994) is a Chilean footballer who plays as a central forward for Ecuadorian club Independiente del Valle and the Chile women's national team.

+Club career

+As a player of Universidad de Chile, Araya had a stint with Emirati club Abu Dhabi SC alongside her fellows Sofía Hartard and Ámbar Soruco.

+In 2025, Araya moved to Ecuador and signed with Independiente del Valle.

 International career

 Araya represented Chile at the 2014 South American U-20 Women's Championship.
 At senior level, she played the 2014 South American Games and the 2014 Copa América Femenina.